fishbone554/Hello-world/README.md

 # Hello-world

-Interested in C#, level: newbie :)
+Interested in C#, looking for code examples. level: newbie :)